Release notes in S3

 added the ability to import an access policy from another bucket.

-You can import policies from other regions and pools.
-Rules are transferred in their entirety, including the list of users, actions, conditions, and resources.
-For resources, the name of the imported bucket is automatically replaced with the name of the target bucket.
+Policies can be imported from other regions and pools.
+Rules are migrated in full, including the list of users, actions, conditions, and resources.
+For resources, the imported bucket name is automatically replaced with the name of the target bucket.

 -